sg893052/sonic-buildimage/L2/LLDP/LLDP_enhancements.md

 - Assign a Dot1p priority to the IP phone.
 Phone will send voice packets with 802.1p tag and data traffic will be untagged.
 - Allow the IP phone to send untagged voice traffic.
 Voice traffic cannot be differentiated from data traffic and no QoS can be provided.

+LLDP will not be applying QoS policies or the VLAN configuration automatically.
+User must configure appropriate QoS policies to proritise traffic based on cos and dscp values, and also the vlan membership on the interfaces for data and voice traffic.

 Power management TLV -